jakee417/Pi-Train-Switching/README.md

 Jan 15 20:55:50 raspberrypi python3[8522]:  * Debug mode: off
 ```

-If this fails due `User Service`, then ensure this line,
+If this fails due to a `User Service`, then ensure this line,
 ```bash
 export XDG_RUNTIME_DIR=/run/user/$(id -u)
 ```
 is found in the `~/.bashrc` file followed by a system reboot, `sudo reboot`.
+This error is commonly caused when developing from a `ssh` connection.

 ## Viewing the Web Server
 - First, ensure the `RPi` and client machine (laptop, cellphone tablet, etc.) are on the same `WiFi` network.